lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

   password change is required.
 The users will see the top bar that notify user to update their password, but this is a kind of descriptive flag which has no effect on actual use.
+* Enable sudo session: Allow the user to use sudo in the compute session.
+  This is useful when the user needs to install packages or run commands that require root privileges.
+However, it is not recommended to enable this option for all users, as it may cause security issues.
 * 2FA Enabled: A flag indicating whether the user uses two-factor authentication.
   When using two-factor authentication, users are additionally required to enter an OTP code when logging in.
 Administrators can only disable two-factor authentication